-Both life insurance and funeral insurance pay a death benefit — but they are used for entirely different purposes.
+Both of these pay a death benefit — but they are used for entirely different purposes.

-Life insurance is typically intended to pay for costs your family is likely to be burdened with, but find difficult to cover without your income.
+Life insurance is typically intended to pay for costs that would be a financial burden to your family, but find difficult to cover without your income.
 This can include expenses like college tuition fees, a mortgage, or the cost of raising kids.

-Funeral insurance typically covers final expenses, including medical bills, cremation fees, and urns or caskets.
+Funeral insurance typically covers final expenses, including medical bills, cremation fees, and funeral expenses.

 In addition, most life insurance policies require a medical test, while funeral insurance doesn’t.
 In fact, you won’t even have to provide any health-related information if you apply for guaranteed life issue insurance.

-A funeral insurance policy is generally more expensive than a comparable life insurance policy.
+A funeral insurance plan is generally more expensive than a comparable life insurance policy.
 However, the price difference is not huge, as the following chart shows.

 Funeral Insurance Rates - Medical Underwriting